 The most bombastic voice in New Orleans’ Prima Invicta belongs to the Ventrue schemer Pierpont McGinn.
 His star has been on the rise in the local Invictus in rough conjunction with the decline of Accou Poincaré’s, and thus the two are not on especially good terms.
 Still, McGinn’s successes are hard to argue with, and the fact remains that he has emerged as one of the leading members of the region’s First Estate.

 A child of the American Reconstruction, McGinn was born into wealth and prestige, and has worked to maintain both in the decades since his Embrace.
 Though he is far from the eldest Kindred within the Invictus, he holds a reputation as one of its most traditional members.
 That is, McGinn absolutely believes that the Invictus should rule every Kindred domain, that the Ventrue should rule the Invictus, that the Prima Invicta should rule the Ventrue.
-Though McGinn sits on both that august body and his clan’s Gerousia, in addition to ruling Uptown as Vidal’s duly appointed Regent, he is still not satisfied.
-He sees only the fact that membership on the Primogen is absent from his list of titles and honorifics.
+Though McGinn sits on both that august body and his clan’s gerousia, in addition to ruling Uptown as Vidal’s duly appointed regent, he is still not satisfied.
+He sees only the fact that a seat on the Cabildo is absent from his list of titles and honorifics.
 Thus, McGinn constantly schemes to advance his cause regardless of which way the winds of chance may blow the factional warfare in the Big Easy.